Camp

 We are grateful for the support from Southwire, Georgia Forestry Foundation, and the generous gifts of donors to Trees Atlanta for making camp scholarships possible.

-Camp Staff - Job Opportunities (Paid & Unpaid)
+Camp Staff - Seasonal Job Opportunities

 Interested in sharing your love of nature with budding environmental stewards?
 Join our Camp Staff!
 We have opportunities available for varying levels of experience, from current high schoolers to experienced professionals.
 See below for more details.